gerardorodriguezdev/chamaleon/gradle-plugin/README.md

 ## Using the json schemas

-The json schemas for `template.chamaleon.json` and `yourenvironments.chamaleon.json` have been uploaded to [Schema store](https://www.schemastore.org/json/) so you can see hints if the schema is valid or not.
+The json schemas have been uploaded to [Schema store](https://www.schemastore.org/json/) so you can see hints if the schema is valid or not.
 Alternatively you can find them here [Schemas](../schemas)